-Don’t miss our weekly music radio programme The Selector, broadcast every Saturday on Athens Voice Radio and Thessaloniki Municipality Radio:
+Don’t miss our weekly music radio programme The Selector, broadcast every Saturday on Thessaloniki Municipality Radio and every Sunday on Athens Voice Radio:

 - Athens Voice Radio FM 102.5

 ‘More radical than music radio in Britain’ – The Guardian